 The UC Davis Police Department also offers Safe Rides.
 The Safe Rides service is available to anyone who prefers an alternative to walking alone or in a small group at night.
 Those using the service are given a ride in a clearly marked security vehicle or are escorted on foot by an Aggie Host Security Officer.
 All drivers have a valid California driver's license and are trained Aggie Host Security personnel who have been background checked, fingerprinted, and are in compliance with the California DMV pull system.
 Additionally, each employee of this program has completed a "Safe Driver Awareness" course administered by UC Davis Staff Development and Professional Services.
+More information about the Safe Rides program is available on the UCDPD website.

-UCDMC offers Safety Escorts on nights and weekends to those who call their dispatch (916-734-2555), and has a shuttle service Monday-Friday.
+UCDMC offers Safety Escorts on nights and weekends to those who call their dispatch ((916) 734-2555), and has a shuttle service Monday-Friday.